simonesilvestroni/m2m-website/_posts/2023-03-04-mastering-ipogeo-ep.md

 ### Production

-- Mixed by Emilio Albertoni
+Mixed by Emilio Albertoni.
-- Mastered by Simone Silvestroni
+Mastered by Simone Silvestroni.

+***

 {: .small }
-&copy; 2023 Emilio Albertoni &amp; Bruno Valeri
+&copy; 2023 Emilio Albertoni &amp; Bruno Valeri.
+℗ 2023 The copyright in this sound recording is owned by Minutes to Midnight.
+Minutes to Midnight is the exclusive trademark of Simone Silvestroni.